edgexfoundry/edgex-global-pipelines/docs_src/tutorials/unit-testing-best-practices.md

 A good example of this practice is the [EdgeXReleaseDockerImageIntSpec](https://github.com/edgexfoundry/edgex-global-pipelines/blob/main/src/test/groovy/edgeXReleaseDockerImageIntSpec.groovy)

 # Mock errors
-Always leverage `error` when wanting to conditionally abort part of your script.
+Always leverage `error` when wanting to conditionally terminate part of your script.
 Error is a Pipeline Step whose plugin has been added as a dependency to our project thus is already mocked by the framework.
 An example showing how you can assert that an error is thrown with a specific message:
 ```
 1 * getPipelineMock('error').call('error message')
 ```